 - Not only is the workweek squeezed into a shorter time frame, but all the after-work activities must also be wedged into the remaining hours of each work day.

-- Chronic fatigue caused by current work-family conflict time pressures may or may not be off-set by the regular day off.
+- Chronic fatigue caused by your current work-life time pressures might not be off-set by the regular day off.

-- Child or elder care coverage to match your compressed work schedule may also be a challenge.
+- Child or elder care availability might not match your compressed work schedule.